davidrg/ckwin/doc/optional-dependencies.md

 #### Requirements
 * Visual C++ 6.0 or newer, with the August 2001 or newer Platform SDK.
   Visual C++ 2002 and 2003 seem to satisfy this requirement fine
+* Microsoft HTML Help compiler is required.
+This should be available on the Visual C++ CD, or you can [download it from Microsoft](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads)
 * A selection of UNIX tools in your PATH: perl, sed, gawk, cat and rm.
   Strawberry perl seems fine, and the rest can come from GnuWin32.